 For the most daring, the ThreeFooter ring makes the right statement.
 It begins as three feet of gold or sterling silver wire, which is first pushed and pulled in various directions, then wound repeatedly into a continuous loop, wrapping around the finger many times without beginning or end.
 Each ring is unique and different; no two are the same.
 Some are wider and wilder, some are tamer and longer.

 This ring generally has 13-15 loops, but that can vary, depending on how much the metal was forged, and the size of the ring.
 Average width really varies on how the ring is wound, and can be anywhere between is 1.5 – 2.5 cm (ca. 3/8″ – 1″).
-For a more masculine style, I wind the length of precious metal more on the spot; for a more feminine version, it’ll get more elongated.
+For a more compact/masc/masculine style, I wind the length of precious metal more on the spot; for a more elongated/fem/feminine version, it is wound more along the finger.

 *Fairmined™ is a standard for ethical and sustainable silver and gold that assures strict environmental and social standards.
 See Above and Beyond “Recycled” Silver and Gold.
 I had made these in recycled sterling silver, and while Umicore’s recycled silver standard is very high, it is not necessarily considered the most ethical anymore because conflict silver can make its way into the supply chain.
 As I learn more, I continue the journey to implement ethically-sourced metals.

 People tell me they make it their Sunday morning ritual to read my letters.
 It's a personal look into the life of an artist, with intimate stories, care tips, and of course some exclusive jewellery previews as well.